- Entertainment and Media»

 Having been born in the late 1950’s, I grew up as a child in the 60’s.
 I thank God for those times.
 There was still a certain level of innocence in those days.
 My young mind was not preoccupied with sex, drugs, or any other type of vice -- I did kid things.
 I played, went to school, kept my room cleaned, and kept from getting beat-up by bullies.

-We didn’t concern ourselves with technology like kids today; there were no cell phones, i-pods, dvd’s , satellite, cable, plasma screens, gps, x-box, -- well you get the picture.
+Most children during that time didn’t concern themselves with technology like kids today; there were no cell phones, i-pods, dvd’s , satellite, cable, plasma screens, gps, x-box, -- well you get the picture.
 All we had were transistor radios, backyard baseball and football games, hopscotch, jacks, etc. As for girls, at least for some of us, were taboo, because to kiss them, was to run the risk of “cooties”.
 You know, to this day, I still don’t know what it was.
 Ah, those were the good old days.

 But Saturday mornings, were great.
 Our main source of entertainment, at least for me was a black and white TV with rabbit-ears.
 We had three channels, CBS, ABC, and NBC -- four if you count PBS, but that was it.

-These programs started I believe from 1960, and ended in 1969, at the start of what I call the Scooby-Do era (1969), when things went south.
+These programs started around 1958 with Hanna Barbera's Ruff and Ready ending in 1969, at the start of what I call the Scooby-Doo era (1969), when things went south.
 The reason being is that some watch-dog group thought that the aformentioned cartoons were too violent.
 God only knows what they think about Anime’ today.
+Even networks such as Cartoon Network's show are rife with violence and vulgarity.
+And what do these watch-dog groups think now that characters such as Superman and Bateman have made it to the big screen.
 Now, to be honest, Tom and Jerry, and the Road Runner/Coyote cartoons, as funny as they were, were a little over-the-top, but Tom and Jerry have been around for over 60 years.
 So the result was “kid-friendly” shows like Wheelie and the Chopper Bunch, Jabber-Jaw, live-action shows like Isis, Shazam, The Banana Splits, Jason of Star Command, and of course, Scooby-Doo.
 Except for Scooby-Doo, even the artwork on the animated shows during this time, showed a lack-luster quality.

 Since I’m strolling down memory-lane, there were movies like Francis The Talking Mule series, Ma and Pa Kettle, The Bowery Boys, Abbott and Costello, The Our Gang Comedies, and The sons of Hecules that came on Sundays around 12 noon.
 There were cartoons I would run home from school to see, shows such as the Original Speed Racer, Ultraman, The Marvel Superheroes, Rocket Robin Hood, Marine Boy, Johnny Cypher, the 8th Man.